crazko/romanvesely.com/src/posts/2017/2017-10-16-strange-codes-multiple-identities-team-habits.md

 ---
-id: 7
-title: 'Strange codes, multiple identities and team habits'
+title: Strange codes, multiple identities and team habits
-description: 'Just what I had in my mind or have tackled with in the recent past underlayed with the knowledge of the others.'
 ---

+Just what I had in my mind or have tackled with in the recent past underlayed with the knowledge of the others.

 ## `T_PAAMAYIM_NEKUDOTAYIM`